Carroll County, Mississippi

 Carroll County is a county in the U.S. state of Mississippi.
 As of the 2020 census, the population was 9,998.
 Its county seats are Carrollton and Vaiden.
 The county is named for Charles Carroll of Carrollton, the last surviving signatory of the Declaration of Independence.

 Carroll County is part of the Greenwood, Micropolitan Statistical Area.
-Bordered by the Yazoo River on the west and the Big Black River to the east, it is considered within the Mississippi Delta region.
-Most of its land is in the hill country.
+Bordered by the Yazoo River on the west and the Big Black River to the east, it is considered to lie within the Mississippi Delta region.
+Most of its land, however, is in the hill country.

-The Porter Wagoner song "The Carroll County Accident" was set here.
 The county is referred to in the third verse of Bobbie Gentry's 1967 hit song, "Ode to Billie Joe".

 History

 This area was developed by European Americans for cotton plantations near the rivers.
 These were dependent on the labor of large gangs of enslaved African Americans.
 After the American Civil War, many freedmen worked as sharecroppers or tenant farmers on the plantations.
 Other areas were harvested for timber.

 In the period from 1877 to 1950, Carroll County had 29 documented lynchings of African Americans, the second-highest number in the state.